Our mission

 • Chair of NTSU’s Board of Trustees: Oversees the strategic direction and governance of the Students' Union.

-• Member of NTU's Board of Governors: Participates in high-level decision-making processes affecting the university.
+• Member of NTU's Board of Governors: Represents students at the highest level of university decision-making.

 Zahra